The cause of diverticulosis is unknown but may be related to diet, a sedentary lifestyle, obesity, smoking, and use of certain drugs.

 Diverticula usually cause no symptoms, but sometimes they become inflamed or bleed, causing blood in the stool or bleeding from the rectum.

-Typically, the diagnosis is confirmed by colonoscopy, barium enema, computed tomography (CT) scan, or video capsule endoscopy.
+Typically, the diagnosis is confirmed by colonoscopy or a computed tomography (CT) scan.

 What Is Diverticulosis?

 Diverticula in the large intestine occur when a defect develops in the thick, muscular middle layer of the bowel.
 The thin inner layers of the bowel bulge out through the defect and create a small sac.
 Diverticula usually do not cause any problems but they sometimes become inflamed or bleed.

 Diverticula may develop anywhere in the large intestine, but they are more common in the sigmoid colon, which is the last part of the large intestine just before the rectum.
 Diverticula vary in diameter from 1/10 inch to 1 inch (about ¼ to more than 2½ centimeters).
 They are uncommon before age 40 but become more common rapidly thereafter.
 Most people over age 80 have diverticula.
 Giant diverticula, which are rare, are larger than 1½ inches (about 4 centimeters) in diameter.
 A person may have only a single giant diverticulum.